 As you customize the theme template, you can also fully customize how your media is displayed, giving you more creative control over your outputted movie.

-To open the Theme Designer click the button and then select Theme Designer.
+To open the Theme Designer, in the Edit module, click the Edit then select Theme Designer.